 e.
 Infrastructure & Equipment: The infrastructure and equipment required includes a room with a size enough for accommodating 25 learners, movable chairs, white/black board, leptop /computer with speakers, pendrive and recommended dictionaries.
 Mentors need to have smart phones.
 It is desirable to provide the Internet and LCD Projector.

 f.
-Date of Launch: The first centers (MICs) are proposed to be launched in November 2017.
+Date of Launch: The first centers (MICs) are proposed to be launched on 04 April, 2018.
 Thereafter, the hosts can launch new centers whenever they find suitable.

 Institute of Advanced Studies in English, Sankalp Park, Aundh, Pune 411007 (Maharashtra State)

 Hosts: Schools, Colleges or Individuals ready to provide the required infrastructure

 Mentors: Minimum graduates in English with a high level of proficiency in English